how to get involved

 Not really; in addition to the above there are further conditions which apply.

-In order for your horse to be eligible to run in any Point-to-Point race it will need a Hunter Certificate (HC) registered with Weatherbys.
+In order for your horse to be eligible to run in any Point-to-Point race it will need to have a Hunter Certificate (HC) registered with Weatherbys.
 Hunter Certificates are issued by a Master of Foxhounds and cannot be signed until the 1st November.

 To be eligible the horse has to be qualified (i.e. hunted a minimum of four times during the relevant season) with a pack of recognised Foxhounds, Harriers, Bloodhounds or Draghounds.
-After this the Master will sign and issue your HC.
+After this the Master will sign and issue the HC.
 You must also be a Member, Subscriber or Farmer of a recognised pack so as to qualify as an Owner.

 HC's are registered by Weatherbys from November throughout the Point-to-Point season.
 The HC must be received by Weatherbys by 12 noon on a Friday.
 A Certificate for a horse that is registered by 12 noon on a Friday means the horse is eligible to be entered for and run at any Point-to-Point meeting where Entries close on or after the following Saturday.

-The only time that you don't have to register the Hunter Certificate is when you want to run your horse only in a Hunt or Hunts Members and certain other Club Members races (e.g. Pegasus Club Members race).
+The only time that you don't have to register the Hunter Certificate is when you only want to run your horse in a Hunt or Hunts Members and certain other Club Members races (e.g. Pegasus Club Members race).
 If this is the case you must submit your Hunter Certificate with your Entry to the Point-to-Point meeting where the hunt race is to be held.
 For any other race it must be registered.